Learn jQuery from Scratch: Fundamentals, Syntax, and Core Concepts

 Method 2: Hosting jQuery Locally

-Download the compressed production version (for performance) or the uncompressed development version (for readability).
+Download either the compressed production version for deployment or the uncompressed development version for debugging and learning purposes.

 Basic HTML Structure Using jQuery